-- 1. In the Project tab of the Navigator, expand the Motion Program. - Right-click Motion Blocks and choose New.
-An empty Motion block with a default name is added to your project (Figure 50). - 3.
-Rename the block as desired.
+- 1. In the Project tab of the Navigator, expand the Motion Program. - 2.
+Right-click Motion Blocks and choose New.

+An empty Motion block with a default name is added to your project (Figure 50).

 Figure 50: To Add a Motion Block